 The video below demonstrates this potential issue, and how some household items can be utilised to create a ‘shock mount’.

 This relates to visual identity of resources being made, including: colour palettes, logos, and recommended typography.

-The visual identity page for the university could be a good starting point for considering how you want your resources to look.
+The visual identity page for the University could be a good starting point when considering how you want your resources to look.

-Branding can increase the professionalism of a resource, and thus the quality of one too.
+Branding can increase the professionalism, and thus the quality, of a resource.